 Sexually abused children have been known to deny, minimize, "forget", and confuse, but rarely do they lie.
 Research by Lucy Berliner and colleagues in Seattle has matched children's statements and later admissions by sexual offenders and found that not only were the children's statements accurate, but often they were found to be understated accounts of the abuse suffered.

 The reporting of sexual abuse is a developmental phenomenon.
 Children do not automatically report the way adults do.
 Their reports vary at different ages.
-For example, a very young child might not have the vocabulary or concept to express an abusive act correctly.
 The manner in which children remember and recall material also changes as they grow.
 For example, a child who is recalling details from incidents that occurred when he was four is attempting recall from a very different cognitive arrangement - and even more different from an adult's way of thinking.
 These differences and inconsistencies might initially appear as "lies" but they are not.